Step by step of an application process for a patent in Brazil

 To file a patent in Brazil, it must be processed in The Brazilian entity of patents is the National Institute of Industrial Property (INPI).
 This is the official government body responsible for Industrial Property rights in Brazil being a federal autarchy of the Ministry of Industry, Foreign Trade and Services.

-Read below to learn about the step by step process on filing a patent application in Brazil.
+Read below to learn about the firt step to process on filing a patent application in Brazil.

 Contact us to initiate the process of filing a patent in Brazil.
 Click Here.